 Get the Slow Cooker Beef Stew recipe and nutrition info here.

 "If you're tired of chicken and want to change things up, throwing pork into the slow cooker like in this recipe is a great way to do so," says Michalczyk.
 Pork is a great source of B vitamins, as well as zinc and potassium, she says.
-And if you've never cooked it before, using your slow cooker is a good way to start!
+And the caramelized apricots pair perfectly with the lean meat.

-Get the Pork Tenderloin With Carrots recipe and nutrition info here.
+Get the Pork Tenderloin With Apricots recipe and nutrition info here.

 5. Slow Cooker Brisket